department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/birth-defects.md

 ### Can my child get disability benefits from VA?

-### For Spina Bifida
+#### For Spina Bifida

-Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and **both of the following are true for your child**:
+Your child may be able to get disability benefits if they were diagnosed with a form of spina bifida other than spina bifida occulta and the below descriptions are true.

+**One of these descriptions of service must be true:**

-  - The child’s biological mother or father served in:
+The child’s biological mother or father served in:
     - South Vietnam (the Republic of Vietnam) any time from January 9, 1962, through May 7, 1975, **or**
-    - Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971, **and**
+    - Certain units in the Korean Demilitarized Zone (DMZ) any time from April 1, 1968, through August 31, 1971

+**And this must be true:**

-  - The child was conceived after the parent served in either South Vietnam or the Republic of Korea
+The child was conceived after the parent served in either South Vietnam or the Republic of Korea.

-### For Other Birth Defects
+#### For Other Birth Defects

-Your child may be able to get disability benefits if they have a covered birth defect that caused a permanent physical or mental disability (a disability that doesn’t go away) and **both of the following are true**:
+Your child may be able to get disability benefits if they have a covered birth defect that caused a permanent physical or mental disability (a disability that doesn’t go away) and both of the below descriptions are true.

+**Both of these must be true:**
   - The child’s biological mother served in South Vietnam any time from January 9, 1962, through May 7, 1975, **and**
   - The child was conceived after the mother served in South Vietnam